Board of Directors

 Evelyn De La Rosa is an active community member who has also served as Account Manager at AT&T Interactive where she was responsible for technology-related customer service issues and delivered expertise in redesigning and updating clients’ websites.
 Prior to her position at AT&T Interactive, Ms. De La Rosa served as a Workforce Management Analyst/Project Manager at Washington Post, Kaplan Higher Education where she administered change order processes and implemented systematic plans in restructuring IT to work more efficiently.
 Preceding her work at Kaplan Higher Education, she was a Marketing Manager, Team Leader and Senior Loan Officer at Newbridge Mortgage Corporation where she provided training for new loan officers.

-Evelyn has a master's degree in Organizational Leadership/Management from Mercy College and a bachelor’s degree in Computer Information System and Business Administration from Manhattan College.
+Ms. De La Rosa has a bachelor’s degree in Computer Information System and Business Administration from Manhattan College and a master's degree in Organizational Leadership/Management from Mercy College.

 Edward Cuesta, Member